MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-db-using-a-wcf-channel.md

 ---
 description: "Learn more about: Receive Polling-based Data-changed Messages in Oracle Database using the WCF Channel Model"
-title: "Receive Polling-based Data-changed Messages in Oracle Database using the WCF Channel Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Receive Polling-based Data-changed Messages in Oracle Database using the WCF Channel Model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "WCF channel model, receiving polling-based messages"
-  - "how to, receive polling-based messages by using the WCF channel model" ms.assetid: 13f501e4-cff7-497c-a9da-fdd6382c779f caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive Polling-based Data-changed Messages in Oracle Database using the WCF Channel Model
 You can configure the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] to poll an Oracle database table or view for any data changes.
 To perform such a polling operation, the adapter periodically executes a SQL query against an Oracle table or view followed by an optional PL/SQL code block.
 The results of the SQL query are then returned by the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] to your code as a strongly-typed result set in an inbound POLLINGSTMT operation.
 For more information about the mechanism used to configure and perform polling on an Oracle database using the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Receive polling-based data-changed messages in Oracle Database adapter](../../adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-database-adapter.md).
 It is strongly recommended that you read this topic before proceeding.